olegchorny/cloud-native-infra/README.md

 We are going to leverage GKE cluster as a tribute to https://github.com/GIFEE/GIFEE

 Create cluster:

 ![Kubernetes](./img/1.png)

 2 nodes, 2vCPUs, 7.5GB memory, latest Kubernetes version and additional thing in advanced edit..

 ![Kubernetes](./img/2.png)

-Enable auto-scaling, preemtible nodes (they are almost 4 times cheaper!) and auto-upgrade
+Enable auto-scaling, preemptible nodes (they are almost 4 times cheaper!) and auto-upgrade

 ![Kubernetes](./img/3.png)

 Save settings, push the Create button and when cluster is ready push the Connect button and Run In Cloud Shell

 ![Kubernetes](./img/4.png)

 Check the state of you cluster using `kubectl get nodes` and `kubectl get pods --all-namespaces` commands

 ![Kubernetes](./img/5.png)

 If Nodes are Ready and Pods are Running, we are good to go to the next step.